Mahananda Poudyal

+Mahananda Poudyal (Nepali: महानन्द पौडेल; 19 January 1931 – 12 October 2017) was an Indian writer, educator, editor, and political thinker known for his contributions to Nepali literature.
+Active across Sikkim, Darjeeling, and Kalimpong, he wrote poetry, short stories, critical essays, translations, and folk tales, and was involved in the socio-political movement for Gorkha identity.
+His literary career spanned over six decades.

 Personal life

 Mahananda Poudyal was born in Kalimpong, Darjeeling district, India on 19 January 1931.
 His father's name was Khadananda Poudyal.
 He obtained his primary education from St. Michael Roman Catholic School, Kalimpong.
 Later, he went on to study at the Scottish Universities Mission Institution (SUMI).
 He was a very bright student from a young age.
-So immediately after finishing high school he was hired to work as a teacher in Tashi Namgyal Senior Secondary School (TNSSS) in Gangtok, Sikkim.
-After working for about 3 years he decided to go to college and completed his bachelor's degree which he received in 1956 from Darjeeling Government College.
+So immediately after finishing high school, he was hired to work as a teacher in Tashi Namgyal Senior Secondary School (TNSSS) in Gangtok, Sikkim.
+After working for about 3 years he decided to attend college and completed his bachelor's degree which he received in 1956 from Darjeeling Government College.
 He then went on to complete his Masters of Arts (MA) degree from Tribhuvan University, Kathmandu Nepal.
 Once completing his education, he came back to work as a teacher in the Government of Sikkim for about 11 years quickly rising to the position of Deputy Director for the Department of Education of Sikkim in 1977.
-In 1988, he retired from his position in the Department of Education to pursue a full-time career in Nepali literature......
+In 1988, he retired from his position in the Department of Education to pursue a full-time career in Nepali literature.
+He was married to Bishnu Sharma, who remained a supportive partner throughout his personal and professional life.

+Poudyal died in Gangtok, Sikkim on 12 October 2017, at the age of 86.